Can it Be? Even More Sasquatch Films!

 Taku-he isn't seen much.
 It's a half hour before we see just his expressive caveman face, then somewhile longer before we see more of him, & only at the end does he stand still long enough that we can actually look at him.
 I thought he looked okay & should've been utilized more, since so little else was at all interesting.

-Bill Rebane's Ed Woodian The Capture of Bigfoot (1979); Michael Findlay's puppy-like phony yeti in Shriek of the Mutilated (1974); the retro-silly Search for the Beast (1997) wherein an Alabama bigfoot has the hots for human women, so a professor gets himself armed to the teeth for a guns-&-gore climax; & last but least, a moronic "nonfiction" documentary The Legend of Bigfoot (1976).
+Bill Rebane's Ed Woodian The Capture of Bigfoot (1979); Michael Findlay's puppy-like phony yeti in Shriek of the Mutilated (1974); the retro-silly Search for the Beast (1997) which appears to be original to this collection, having failed previously to get a distribution contract with reason; & last but least, a moronic "nonfiction" documentary The Legend of Bigfoot (1976).

 This phony documentary tries to look like a nature film with narration chronicling the "factual" & self-important exploits of Bigfoot hunter Ivan Marx, & includes yeah-right "real" footage of the beast.